xavitrigo/fxstreet-interview-francesc-xavier/README.md

 GOALS:

-# Fix current errors in the API
+1. Fix current errors in the API
-# Apply good practices in the project following clean code and DDD practices
+2. Apply good practices in the project following clean code and DDD practices
-# Take into account that we will probably switch repository type to other technology like MongoDB
+3. Take into account that we will probably switch repository type to other technology like MongoDB
-# Implement Statistics controller following Clean Clode practices
+4. Implement Statistics controller following Clean Clode practices
-# Create a Job that notifies 5 minutes before that a game is about to start
+5. Create a Job that notifies 5 minutes before that a game is about to start
-# Create a Job that notifies incorrect alignments sending a list of ids
+6. Create a Job that notifies incorrect alignments sending a list of ids
-# Create the frontend with a List of statistics (no Razor allowed, no new endpoints
+7. Create the frontend with a List of statistics (no Razor allowed, no new endpoints allowed)

 ## Instructions